GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/php-functions-via-schema/docs/modules/php-functions-via-schema/en.md

 ### `_arrayFilter`

-Filter out the empty elements in an array.
+Filter out the null or empty elements in the array.

 ### `_arrayFlipToObject`